 Sheriff Paula S. Dance

 It is an honor and a privilege to serve the citizens of Pitt County.

-Sheriff Paula S. Dance was elected on November 6, 2018, and officially took office on December 3, 2018.
-Sheriff Paula Dance is a veteran law enforcement officer, having served the public for almost three decades.
+Sheriff Paula S. Dance was first elected on November 6, 2018, and officially took office on December 3, 2018.
+Sheriff Dance is currently in her second term of office, which she began on December 5, 2022.
+Sheriff Paula Dance is a veteran law enforcement officer, having served the public for over three decades.

 Sheriff Dance was born in Martin County, NC.
 As a child she formed a strong understanding of the complexities of life in rural eastern North Carolina.
 She developed strong morals, ethics, and a healthy ambition, as well as the work ethic that has fueled her career.
 She says that her guideposts in life have been hard work, integrity, and treating every person with respect.
 She has been blessed with three wonderful children and two grandchildren.

 The Sheriff began her career in 1990 with the Martin County Sheriff's Office.
 About four years later Pitt County Sheriff Billy Vandiford hired her as a deputy, not knowing that one day she would be elected to the office herself.
 Deputy Dance excelled quickly in Pitt County.
 She learned the best practices of the profession in order to best serve the citizens.
 After only four years on patrol, Dance received her first promotion and became the Sergeant of the innovative Domestic Violence Unit where she fought every day for victims and families in crisis.